bengarrett/RetroTxt/docs/other_projects.md

 ## Similar projects

-Many great programs that offer similar functionality inspire RetroTxt.
+Many excellent programs that offer similar functionality inspire RetroTxt.

 ### ansilove

-Is a collection of tools for various platforms to convert an extensive variety of text art into PNG images.
+Is a collection of tools on various platforms, to convert an extensive variety of text art into PNG images.

 * [ansilove.js](https://ansilove.github.io/ansilove.js) for JavaScript
 * [ansilove](https://www.ansilove.org) for PHP